 Free tools to edit PDF files

-We highly recommend the Oracle PDF Import Extension for OpenOffice Draw and PDFill as free tools for editing PDF Files.
-We found PDF Import Extension to be the most useful free program because of its ability to convert almost any PDF.
+We highly recommend the Oracle PDF Import Extension for OpenOffice Draw and PDFill as free tools for editing PDF files.
+We found PDF Import Extension to be the most useful free program because of its ability to convert almost any PDF file.
 Also, PDFill can convert images contained in your PDF into vector images, as well as edit PDF objects.
 It is available for all major platforms, including Mac.
 PDFill can come in handy when you want to work with form fields, decrypt a PDF, and perform other features not available in the PDF Import Extension.

 To edit a PDF file using the PDF Import Extension, follow the steps below.

 - If you don't already have OpenOffice installed on your computer.
 Download and install OpenOffice.
 This is a complete suite of free productivity software that includes OpenOffice Draw.

 - After installing OpenOffice, run the PDF Import Extension.